giraykskn/Fromage-dl2/blogpost.md

 # 3. Our Novel Contribution

 After experimenting with the model to reproduce the results in the original paper, we make a novel contribution with the FROMAGe model.
-Our contribution is to further test the multimodal few-shot learning capabilities of FROMAGe on the Open-ended MiniImageNet dataset that we obtain from the paper “Multimodal Few-Shot Learning with Frozen Language Models” [4].
+Our contribution is to further test the multimodal few-shot learning capabilities of FROMAGe on the Open-ended MiniImageNet dataset that we obtain from Frozen.
 We do this in order to address the limitation of the exploration range of the model.
 The Open-ended MiniImageNet dataset consists of images and their corresponding captions.
 Along with a new dataset, the following terminology is introduced in Frozen:

 Task induction : Include a preceding explanatory text (before the images and captions), in order to enhance the prompt of the model.
 Variations we use: [yes, no]
 Ways: Represent the distinct categories to be classified Variations we use: [2,5]